 Ph.D., Columbia University M.A., Fordham University M.A., SUNY, Fredonia B.A., Trinity College

 Her concern for the growing environmental crisis, especially in Asia, led her to organize with John Grim a series of ten conferences on World Religions and Ecology at the Center for the Study of World Religions at Harvard (1995-1998).
 Together they are series editors for the ten volumes from the conferences distributed by Harvard University Press.
 In this series she co-edited Buddhism and Ecology (Harvard, 1997), Confucianism and Ecology (Harvard, 1998), and Hinduism and Ecology (Harvard, 2000).
-Tucker also wrote: Worldly Wonder: Religions Enter Their Ecological Phase (Open Court Press, 2003).

 After the conference series she and Grim founded the Forum on Religion and Ecology at a culminating conference at the United Nations in 1998.
-The Forum is now based at Yale.
+They now direct the Forum at Yale where they also teach religion and ecology.
 To help shape this new interdisciplinary field they edited Worldviews and Ecology (Orbis, 1994) and a Daedalus volume titled Religion and Ecology: Can the Climate Change?
 (2001).
-Together they were contributing Editors for the Encyclopedia of Religion (2nd edition) and organized 12 articles on religion and ecology.
-They have published a new book, Ecology and Religion (Island Press, 2014) that they will use in online classes from Yale on this topic.
-They have developed a comprehensive website at Yale www.yale.edu/religionandecology and have an online newsletter that reaches some 10,000 people.
+Tucker also wrote: Worldly Wonder: Religions Enter Their Ecological Phase (Open Court Press, 2003).
+Together they completed a new overview of the field titled Ecology and Religion (Island Press, 2014).
+Tucker, Grim, and Willis Jenkins co-edited the Routledge Handbook on Religion and Ecology (Routledge, 2016).